Material Ethereal Constructs: Sequential, Poetic Dialogues

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.”— MAYA ANGELOU

-Life is dynamic!
-We create our reality through free will.
-Humans experience, select, construct, and reconstruct their lives over time and in the blink of an eye.
-Customs come and go!
-Traditions and norms are sometimes useless, like old shoes that are outgrown or worn out.
-Artists create and evolve with truths held deep within.
+Life is dynamic and ever-changing!
+We have free will to become who we choose to become.
+Humans experience, construct, and reconstruct their lives over time or in the blink of an eye, as do cultures and nations.
+Perceptions, traditions, and norms are sometimes useless, like old shoes that are outgrown or worn out.
+Many artists create with truths that are deeply held within.
 I am not old or new school.
-I am evolving within the flux of life of which I know very little.
+I am evolving within the flux of life, of which I know very little.

 How do we discover who and what we are, where we come from, and where we are going?
-Live consciously in the moment, ride the roller coaster of life with equanimity, and release anger, sorrow, and negative energies as the stars, planets, ecosystems, and cultures recycle and move on.
+Live consciously in the moment, ride the rollercoaster of life with equanimity, and release anger, sorrow, guilt, and dark, negative energies as the stars and planets spin and orbit, moving on and on through space and time.
+Know that compassion, redemption, and forgiveness can heal the mind, heart, and body.
+The only constant is the flux of life, and our need to adapt, evolve, and rise above to transcend.
+The Chinese proverb directs, “Better to light a candle than to curse the darkness.”

-Are we another form of hologram or "human energy vehicle (HEV)" masquerading as material beings through illusory force fields?
-Do we pre-select bodies to evolve and elevate … or debase?
+Are we holograms or "human energy vehicles (HEV)" masquerading as material beings through illusory force fields?
+Do we pre-select bodies to evolve and elevate… or debase?
 The reliance on humanity’s physical senses or scientific measures to determine reality is closer to folly than truth.
+Wisdom wanes, and an awareness of the superconscious self or divine within is diminished far too often.

 In the end, we abandon all possessions, accomplishments, and relationships and are placed in flesh-and-bone junkyards or cremated for interment or the scattering of ashes.
 Do souls recycle within the mysterious voids as all energies do?
 Many sages ask, "Are we spiritual beings having physical experiences?"
 To what end?
-Purification and/or Karma?
+Purification?
+Do we really die?
 Questions like these reflect humanity's greatest mysteries and scientific puzzles.

-Photographs meld non-dualities; they present opportunities to open the third eye to mirror the material-ethereal.
+Photographs merge dualities; they present opportunities to open the third eye, mirroring the material-ethereal dichotomy, as well as the interplay between light and dark, stillness and movement.
 I stroll and look closely for decisive moments where nature's objects and atmospheres ripen with poetic expressions.
-Henri Cartier-Bresson’s "decisive moments" pass in the blink of an eye to remain as crystals or pixels.
+Henri Cartier-Bresson’s "decisive moments" pass in the blink of an eye to remain within crystals or pixels.
 Consciousness, camera-mind, and imaginings become one; knowledge, memories, worldviews, and subliminal undercurrents add depth and breadth.

 My images are sequential, totemic, and poetic.
-Audiences can touch, feel, and experience the material world's hyperrealities.
-Some artists spark dialogues by orchestrating a series of images and symbols.
+Audiences can interact with, touch, and experience hyperrealities.
+Some artists spark dialogues by orchestrating a series of pictures and symbols.
 The noted teacher, curator, photographer, and visionary Nathan Lyons expresses visual, spiritual, and philosophical conversations within Notations in Passing.

 The arts are a means to define, refine, heal, and enrich our lives in manifold ways.
 "You don't need to be a brain scientist to understand that the arts have physiological, psychological, and spiritual benefits," said Mary Magsamen, Founder and Director of the International Arts + Mind Lab Center for Applied Neuroaesthetics at Johns Hopkins University School of Medicine.